armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 Armory is working on updates to the [Observability plugin](https://github.com/armory-plugins/armory-observability-plugin) to remedy this issue.
 Additionally, any Grafana dashboards provided by Armory will rely on the Observability plugin going forward.
 This release note will be updated once the updated plugin is available.

+For information about how to install a plugin, see [Plugin Users Guide](https://spinnaker.io/guides/user/plugins/).

 ### HTTP sessions for Gate
 Armory Spinnaker 2.19.x and higher include an upgrade to the Spring Boot dependency.
 This requires you to flush all the Gate sessions for your Spinnaker deployment.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).